dougbutner/web-4/README.md

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2.0 websites.
 The web 2.0 paradigm fits closely with the wider environment of large corporations saturating the economy.

-A large portion of websites and applica
+A growing portion of websites and applications today have elements of

 ## Defining Web 4.0